Main

 Well-being Framework

-Under the leadership of the Representative Director, the Executive Vice President, CHRO, serving as the Chief Health and Safety Supervisor, we have created the following framework for promoting the enhancement of every individual employee's well-being, including the establishment of the Well-being Promotion Committee, and have been promoting health management throughout the company.
-The Committee reports to the Corporate Management Committee and the Board of Directors.
+Under the leadership of the CHRO, serving as the Chief Health and Safety Supervisor, we have created the following framework for promoting the enhancement of every individual employee's well-being, including the establishment of the Well-being Promotion Committee, and have been promoting health management throughout the company.
+The Committee reports to the Executive Committee and the Board of Directors.

 Director in Charge of Promoting Well-being Management Yoshiaki Takemasu (Representative Director, Executive Vice President, Chief Human Resources Officer (CHRO)), Chief Health and Safety Supervisor